 Jim Hendrickson’s academic life has come full circle.

-A former student at Penn State Beaver, Hendrickson went on to Penn State University Park to complete his bachelor’s degree in mechanical engineering.
+A former Penn State Beaver student, Hendrickson went on to Penn State University Park to complete his bachelor’s degree in mechanical engineering.

 Recently he returned to University Park to accept the prestigious Penn State Engineering Alumni Society Outstanding Teaching Award.